What Men Want in a Relationship

 That means you (and he) are comfortable admitting you are wrong, saying you are sorry, and are able to forgive and move on after a solution has been found.
 Make sure you seek peace instead of trying to win every battle.
 Men want to partner up with emotionally mature women who lessen, not increase, the amount of stress they experience.

 A man who is ready to settle down into a relationship is a man who has realized that he doesn’t want to be alone anymore.
-He's realised the thrills of bachelor life no longer compensate for the isolation and loneliness.
+In truth, he's realised the thrills of bachelor life no longer compensate for the isolation and loneliness.

 He is ready for a partnership.